geoportti/GeoCubes-Finland-QGIS-Plugin/README.md

 Geocubes Finland is aimed to support the needs of Finnish research community, but the service and its data is freely usable by anyone interested.
 Please see the [citing guidelines](https://github.com/geoportti/GeoCubes#usage-and-citing) if you use Geocubes Finland in your work.

 ## Geocubes Finland plugin
 This QGIS 3.x plugin enables using all of the abovementioned features effortlessly in your QGIS 3 installation.
 Simply select three parameters: raster layers to download, cropping method and raster resolution.
 Crop with a bounding box, administrative areas or draw a polygon to crop with.
 Then select either GeoTIFF or VRT file.
 After download, a layer is added to QGIS, where you can use it for further analysis.
-You may use files from the Geocubes Finland server or save the file locally to disk: the latter is beneficial for larger files.
+You may use files from the Geocubes Finland server or save files to local storage: the former suits quick analysis on smaller rasters and the latter is beneficial for larger files.
 #### Plugin installation
 - Download the plugin to your computer from *Select clone or download* -> *Download ZIP*
 - Open QGIS, click *Plugins* drop-down menu and select *Manage and install plugins*